top of page

 • Trip extensions, Buffer Days etc.

-• Foreigner Permits and Permit Fees (The permits may cost INR 4000-6000 for foreign passport holders).
+• Foreigner Permits and Permit Fees (The permits may cost around USD 50 / Person for foreign passport holders).

 • Any Tips (Our local guides are paid generously.
 However, we are completely on board if you feel the need to tip them.
 We do not however encourage paying money to children or buying them chocolates and other packed foods.)